segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 Segment supports Intercom companies in all of our sources.
 Users can be put into multiple groups, which will associate them to multiple companies in Intercom.

-When you call Group from any of our server-side libraries or mobile sources in cloud mode (i.e. without our beta Segment mobile Intercom SDK installed), you will need to include either the `userId` or `email` of an existing user within Intercom.
+When you call Group from any of our server-side libraries or mobile sources in cloud-mode (i.e. without our beta Segment mobile Intercom SDK installed), you will need to include either the `userId` or `email` of an existing user within Intercom.

 **Note:** In order for the Company Sessions Count to update within Intercom, the company must first be recorded in an `identify` call.